bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter2.md

 ### Yocto Toolchain

-Yocto provide two kinds toolchain, one is low-level development toolchain meta-toolchain, another is application development toolchain.The low-level toolchain likes Linaro.The another used for application development, include more third libaries and header files.The MYD-Y6ULX also supports two kinds, those files are list below.
+Yocto provide two kinds toolchain, one is low-level development toolchain meta-toolchain, another is application development toolchain.The low-level toolchain likes Linaro.The another used for application development, include more third-party libaries and header files.The MYD-Y6ULX also supports two kinds, those files are list below.

 Toolchain file name | Description
 ------------ | -----